Style-Friendly SNR Sampler for Style-Driven Generation: Introduction

-Our Style-friendly SNR sampler enables state-of-the-art models such as FLUX-dev~\cite{flux1-dev} and Stable Diffusion 3.5~\cite{sd3,sd35-8b} to effectively learn style templates with unprecedented accuracy.
-Our method leads to a more faithful style-driven generation, capturing the uniqueness of reference style images.
-Moreover, we unveil the key components that explain why previous works excel at learning object-centric concepts but struggle with styles, providing deeper insights into the diffusion process for style-driven generation.
-Ultimately, our approach facilitates the creation of style templates from reference images, which can be easily shared and utilized to practitioners for content creation, expanding the capabilities of text-to-image diffusion models.
+Our method, focusing on the reallocation of noise level sampling during fine-tuning, enhances the fidelity of style-driven generation, capturing the novel styles indicated by text prompts while preserving the capability of depicting the desired content.
+Moreover, we unveil the key components that explain why these models excel at learning object-centric concepts but struggle with styles, providing deeper insights into the diffusion process for style-driven generation.
+Ultimately, our approach facilitates the creation of style templates from reference images, which can be easily shared and utilized to practitioners for content creation, expanding the capabilities of diffusion models.